ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ## What are the available Runlevel on linux?

-Run levels in Linux represent different modes of operation that define the services and processes running on the system.
+Run levels in Linux represent different modes of operation that define which services and processes are running on the system.

 There are 7 traditional run levels[4]
 ```